mitradranirban/samaano-fonts/README.md

 [Repository]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fmitradranirban%2Fsamaano-fonts%2Fgh-pages%2Fbadges%2FRepositoryChecks.json
 [OpenType]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2Fmitradranirban%2Fsamaano-fonts%2Fgh-pages%2Fbadges%2FOpenTypeSpecificationChecks.json

-Samaano is an attempt to learn creation of variable font using Open Source Tools like Fontforge, Fontra and some python script.
+Samaano is an attempt to create a variable font using only Open Source Tools like Fontforge, Fontra and some shell script.

 The Name Samaano comes fron the Hindi word Samaan , meaning equal indicating the spaces are equal in this font.